na-na-hi/renget/archive/vp-plays.md

 ##Pokemon Opal
 !!! note Status: Completed
     The fifth major LP, notable for bird spam instead of dragon spam.
-For the sake of completeness, the first few threads before I burnt out from boredom are included, but for all intents and purposes, this playthrough was done by Wagiedos after he finished empire chapter who the fuck knows who the fuck cares, who then disappeared after this LP.
+For the sake of completeness, the first few threads before I burnt out from boredom are included, but for all intents and purposes, this playthrough was done by Wagiedos after he finished empire chapter who the fuck knows who the fuck cares, who then disappeared after this LP. also, looking through the archive, it seems like the lurkers and tripfags were considerably hornier than usual.

 https://arch.b4k.co/vp/thread/51868978/ -2 all the official starters suck https://arch.b4k.co/vp/thread/51871975/ -1 rule 5 compliant